Brave Words & Bloody Knuckles: 1998–1999

 A new layout team, Hugues Laflamme and Angie Aue, joined the magazine.
 Events in this period include interviews with Slayer, Sepultura, Gene Simmons of KISS, Death, Morbid Angel, Emperor, In Flames (in celebration of Gothenburg, Sweden's then-rising scene), Rhapsody, Hypocrisy, Witchery and a chat with Janie Hendrix (administrator of the Jimi Hendrix vaults).

 A large piece focusing on Canadian metal bands was also printed, a reflection of BW&BK's Canadian roots.
 A Top Metal Albums of the '80s feature also surfaced around this time.
 The magazine also included a CD, Brave Words & Bloody Knuckles Proudly Presents Blood Tracks II, with the February 1999 edition.

 2000–2001

 Chronicling the rise of power metal, BW&BK printed interviews with Rob Halford, Demons & Wizards, Stratovarius and Eidolon.
 Entombed's comeback album, Uprising, put the band on the cover of issue #39.
 AC/DC was once again featured in the magazine, while Iron Maiden, In Flames, Rob Halford, Hypocrisy, Nevermore, The Haunted, Dimmu Borgir, Annihilator and Dimebag Darrell all featured on the magazine cover throughout the year.
-Current writers David Perri and Greg Pratt also joined the fold.
+Writers Alex S. Johnson, David Perri and Greg Pratt also joined the fold.